0x9ONU/Obsidian-Notes/2 - Sophomore Year/Fall 2023/Digital Structures and Algorithms One/Week 6/DSA Week 6 - Day 1.md

 	- Even in asimple sorting algorithms, two nested loops can sort a list in worst-case
 	- Based on ***quadratic running time***:
 		- $$x^2, n^2 \space quadratic \space funcitons$
+		- Worst case for all common sorting algorithms
 - **Memory**:
 	- Many simple sorting algirthm can do it with only a few aditional variables (***constant memeory overhaed***), in addition to the memeory for the data to be sorted.
 ```